conmaol/maglocunus/d/data_model.md

-# Data model
+# Data models

-A data model is a list of generic statements describing some aspect of the world (its ‘domain’).
+A `data model` is a list of generic statements describing some aspect of the world.